 - Some authors and sources say that innovation should be considered one of the forces that drive industry competition.
 However, Porter argues that technology and innovations are fleeting factors that are not enough to make an industry attractive or unattractive.

-TIP: Porter’s 5 Forces model is an outside-in facing tool that analyzes only external factors that impact a company’s profitability.
+TIP: Porter’s 5 Forces model is an outside-in-facing tool that analyzes only external factors that impact a company’s profitability.
 You can do a comprehensive strategic analysis using additional tools and frameworks, like SWOT analysis, PESTLE analysis, Blue ocean strategy, or Value chain analysis.

-How To Apply Porter’s 5 Forces Analysis?
+How To Apply Porter’s Five Forces Analysis?

 Using Porter's 5 Forces, you should start to understand the forces that shape your industry.
-The next step is to identify how your company is going to compete and formulate a strategy.
+The next step is to identify how your company is going to compete and formulate a competitive strategy.

 Ideally, you want to sit in a position where you can balance the 5 Forces and maximize your profit.
-The key question to answer here is how are you going to achieve a competitive advantage that will put your organization in a winning position.
+The key question to answer here is how you are going to achieve a competitive advantage that will put your organization in a winning position.

 Porter developed three generic strategies that can be used to create a defendable position and outperform competitors.
 These strategies are cost leadership, differentiation, and focus on a particular niche.